Review date: October 2021

 $59.99/yr + 1 credit per night (up to 80 cents per credit)

 Founded by James Asquith, who currently holds the world record as youngest man to travel to every country in the world

-I can not verify how many listings there are on Holiday Swap.
+I can not verify the count of listings on Holiday Swap.
+I made an attempt to count listings before getting a response to my request for this information.
+It is included in this review because I still can not validate their claims.
 Looking by country, or even city, restricts you to 48 properties.
 In places where I see fewer I assume I’m viewing all the listings in that location.
 To estimate the size of this network I counted listings in 12 locations with fewer than 48 properties on Holiday Swap.
 This included, for example, Germany, Dublin, Seattle, Milan, Orlando, Toronto, and Austin.
 I looked up the number of listings in that same geographic area on HomeExchange.
 There’s some variability, but across 12 distinct search areas Holiday Swap averages just under 2% of HomeExchange’s total listings.
 That suggests there are close to 10,000 homes in the network (2% of 450,000).

 I estimated that about 70% of HomeExchange’s listings are really active.
 Applying that factor to Holiday Swap, I get about 7,000 listings.
 It’s worth noting that my listing, which I created several years ago, is still active.
 But I never paid any fees (and haven’t logged in to the network in over two years).
 This suggests there are probably a lot of inactive listings mixed in there, likely higher than the 30% I estimated for HomeExchange.